Got Questions?

 We hear and are heard better being at your level.
 For our more advanced students we are in and out as most benefits the student.

 Intensively works well for beginners to lay down the basics.
-But if you're not in a rush, then once per week is ok too.
-Typically, once per week is a good cadence, with an additional swim of *independent practice advised (*only when water safe).
+But if you're not in a rush, then once per week is a good cadence, with an additional swim of *independent practice advised (*only when water safe).
 It's really up to you how often.